remco-zwartepoorte/Random-Quote-Machine/README.md

 - I can click a button to show me a new random quote.
 - I can press a button to tweet out a quote.

-<b>If you are running Chrome, please disable cache in order to fetch new quotes.</b>
+<b>P.S.
+If you are running Chrome, please disable cache in order to fetch new quotes.</b>